MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_silverfish_merge_with_stone.md

 # Entity Documentation - minecraft:behavior.silverfish_merge_with_stone

-`minecraft:behavior.silverfish_merge_with_stone` allows an entity to enter a stone block.
+`minecraft:behavior.silverfish_merge_with_stone` compels an entity to enter a stone block.

 > [!NOTE]
 > This behavior can only be used by the `silverfish` entity type.